This blog may contain affiliate links. Read our disclosure policy for more info.

 Whitewater rafting is typically seen as the ultimate adrenalin-pumping activity!
 While this is true in most other places, the great thing about going whitewater rafting in Jasper is that there are many different rivers offering rafting experiences, so you can choose a more chilled experience if you wish!
 Would you believe that even small children or grandparents can go whitewater rafting in Jasper!

 Another rafting tour you can choose is this small group tour on the Athabasca River.
 It is suitable for the whole family, children from age 3 can enjoy this fun tour!
 Your experienced guide will expertly navigate your group through Class II rapids, you’re pretty much guaranteed to get wet but no need to worry too much as all wet gear will be provided.
-This tour costs just $84 CAD per person!
+This tour costs just $85 CAD per adult and $35 CAD for kids.

 7. Rock climbing